Invalid8/D-Wills/README.md

 # sync-dashboard-var1.12

-# sync-dashboard A Web App that helps to create dash boards
+A Web App that helps to create dash boards

+Creates:-
+-school database system
+-employees database system
+-food quantity recordsboard to manage users database

+! still in production

+*Backend is in progress

+Techonology used:
+-Node js
+-MongoDB
+-more